mattcanty/openemu-controller-bindings/README.md

 OpenEmu lacks support for per-game controller mappings.
 I found this to be an issue _immediately_.
 It is particularly glaring when playing games like **Perfect Dark** and **1080 Snowboarding** on N64.
 You have a go and come let me know whether you can play them on defaults without your brain overheating.

-So, I made a plaster to cover this wound: a CLI tool to let you save, load, and list controller mappings.
+So, I made a plaster to cover this wound: a CLI tool to let you load, and list controller mappings.
 While it’s not the perfect solution, it’s functional and gets the job done.

 Nothing clever is happening here.
 It literally copies files.